John Klingberg Game Preview: Maple Leafs vs. Panthers

 Klingberg Stats vs. the Panthers in 2022-23

-- Defensively, the Panthers gave up 272 total goals (3.3 per game) to rank 21st in league play.
+- The Panthers ranked 21st in goals against, allowing 272 total goals (3.3 per game) in league action.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.